You’re discovering that you hold more light than any single role has revealed.

 From Cara Gray

-In this short video, I talk about what I’ve noticed in people who land here — and the on tension that tends to define this stage more than any other.
+In this short video, I talk about what I’ve noticed in people who land here — and the one tension that tends to define this stage more than any other.

 The Prism is one of eight archetypes in the Future Identity Snapshot — a framework built around how people relate to the transition from primary career identity to what comes next.